DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/testcafe.md

 ### createRunner

-Creates the [test runner](runner.md) that is used to configure and launch test runs.
+Creates the [test runner](runner.md) that is used to configure and launch test tasks.

 ```text
 createRunner() → Runner